“Rock Meets Flamenco”

 Malcura have been packing out venues and dancefloors across Australia and have also performed at a number of major Australian festivals, including the Illawarra Folk Festival (NSW), Wallaby Creek (QLD), Bendigo Blues and Roots, St. Kilda Festival and Tanglewood NYE Festival.
 Their performances are alive with spirit, weaving through intricate arrangements with virtuoso musicianship and gusto.

-Malcura have performed alongside the likes of Tijuana Cartel, Tash Sultana, The Pierce Brothers, Kenta Hayashi (Japan) and Dallas Frasca; and even joined Mexican guitar heroes Rodrigo y Gabriela on stage at the Palais Theatre for an unexpected guest appearance that was met with a standing ovation.
+Malcura have performed alongside the likes of Tijuana Cartel, Tash Sultana, The Pierce Brothers, Clowns, Kenta Hayashi (Japan), and Dallas Frasca; and even joined Mexican guitar heroes Rodrigo y Gabriela on stage at the Palais Theatre for an unexpected guest appearance that was met with a standing ovation.
 This once-in-a-lifetime opportunity served as the inspiration behind the trio’s single “Palais” and its stunning cinematic music video, which was filmed inside the Palais Theatre.

 The much-anticipated second album from Malcura is currently in production and appears set to attract the attention of music fans across the globe.
 The band ensures it will be even more textured, daring and infectious than their first.